Skip to main content

 An emergency and substitute section is mandatory.
 Here go: 112 (rescue service / fire brigade), 116 117 (medical on-call service outside consultation hours), pediatric on-call service regionally, poison information centre, and specific substitute physicians in case of illness or holiday.
 This info is not marketing - it is recommended by professional code and relevant for patient safety.

-Legal certainty: professional code, HWG, Art.
+Legal framework: professional code, HWG, Art.
 9 GDPR and BFSG

 The Medicinal Products Advertising Act (HWG) prohibits, among others, advertising with experience reports (§ 11 Abs.
 1 Nr.
 11) and advertising outside specialist circles for prescription-only drugs.
 On the website this means: no patient testimonials with concrete disease courses, no drug recommendations or comparisons, no before/after depictions.